gunta/talks/talks/2024-06-22/01-cover.md

 # Why Choose Hono?
 ## &
-# Tech Stack from the Future
+# Tech Stack for the Future

 <br />
 <br />